GoFast-Athlete-Training/gofastbackendv2-fall2025/GoFastCompany_architecture.md

 ### Hydration (CompanyHQId Direct)
 - **Hydrate by CompanyHQId** - direct relationship, clean and simple
-- **Founder is NOT a Contact** - Founders are separate from Contact model
+- **CompanyStaff is NOT a Contact** - Staff are separate from Contact model
-- **No filtering needed** - Contact.companyId = CompanyHQId, Founders are separate
+- **No filtering needed** - Contact.companyId = CompanyHQId, CompanyStaff are separate
 - **Can hydrate by string values** - `pipeline` and `status` string values work perfectly for filtering
 - **Always filter by CompanyHQId** in all queries for security/isolation - ensures tenants only see their own data
 - **Tenant isolation enforced**: Every query must include `companyId: companyHQId` to prevent cross-tenant data access

 ### Access Control Hierarchy (Role-Based)

+**Roles and permissions are defined in `config/roleConfig.js`**

 1. **founder** (Super Admin)
    - Literal founder/owner of the company
    - Full access to everything
    - Can change company settings
+   - Can delete company
+   - Can manage all roles
    - Original creator
    - **Separate from Contact model** - not a contact, never will be

 2. **admin** (Delegated Admin)
-   - Assigned by founder (via CompanyFounder junction)
+   - Assigned by founder (via CompanyStaffRole junction)
    - Can manage CRM stack, finances, roadmaps
    - Can manage other roles (manager, employee)
-   - Cannot change company settings
+   - Cannot change company settings or delete company

 3. **manager** (Delegated Manager)
-   - Assigned by founder/admin (via CompanyFounder junction)
+   - Assigned by founder/admin (via CompanyStaffRole junction)
    - Can manage CRM stack, tasks
    - Cannot change company settings or manage roles

 4. **employee** (Standard Employee)
-   - Assigned by founder/admin/manager (via CompanyFounder junction)
+   - Assigned by founder/admin/manager (via CompanyStaffRole junction)
    - Read access to most features
    - Can manage own tasks
    - Limited write access

+**Role Configuration**: See `config/roleConfig.js` for complete permission definitions

 ---